 Day 1 Saturday: Dubrovnik

 Arrive from the UK and embark from 2pm onwards.
-You will be served a welcome drink and snack and offered a chance to meet your Cruise Director, the Captain and the crew.
+You will be served a welcome drink and snack and offered a chance to meet your Cruise Director and the crew.
 Instructions are given and safety measures explained.
 Dinner on board and overnight in Dubrovnik.

 Day 2 Sunday: Dubrovnik - Korcula